LLNL/axom/src/axom/mint/docs/sphinx/sections/quick_introduction.rst

 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)

-.. _sections/quick_introduction:
+.. _sections/getting_started:

-Quick Introduction to Mint
+Getting Started with Mint
 ---------------------------

 This section provides a quick introduction to Mint by presenting a